Skip navigation

 Exams and Tests

 A health care provider can often diagnose this condition during a physical exam.
-Consulting with a genetic specialist can rule out other problems linked to this syndrome.
+Consulting with a genetic specialist can rule out other problems linked to this condition.

 Treatment

-Talk to your child's doctor about safe sleeping positions.
+Talk to your child's provider about safe sleeping positions.
 Some infants with Pierre-Robin sequence need to sleep on their stomachs instead of their back to prevent their tongue from falling back into their airway.
+This is different than the usual sleeping recommendations for infants.

 In moderate cases, the child will need to have a tube placed through the nose and into the airway to avoid airway blockage.
 In severe cases, surgery is needed to prevent a blockage in the upper airway.
 Some children need surgery to make a hole in their airway or to move their jaw forward.